First attack on Bullecourt: Subsequent operations

-The Fifth Army was preparing for another bigger effort, (the Battle of Bullecourt 3–17 May 1917).
-Two divisions of the XIV Reserve Corps (Gruppe Quéant) and two of Gruppe Cambrai to the south, fell on the positions of the 1st Australian Division and 2nd Australian Division.
-The Australians repulsed the attacks except at Lagnicourt where German troops broke in, took prisoners destroyed six artillery pieces and recovered confidential documents.
+While the Fifth Army was preparing for a bigger effort, (the Battle of Bullecourt 3–17 May 1917), two divisions of the XIV Reserve Corps (Gruppe Quéant) and two of Gruppe Cambrai to the south, fell on the positions of the 1st Australian Division and 2nd Australian Division.
+The Australians repulsed the attacks, except at Lagnicourt, where German troops broke in, took prisoners destroyed six artillery pieces and recovered confidential documents.
 Australian counter-attacks cut off some of the attackers and inflicted 2,313 casualties against 1,010 Australian.
 The Fifth Army hurried forward more artillery and added more advanced posts.
 Preparations for the attack at Bullecourt continued and the Germans reinforced the Hindenburg Line (Siegfriedstellung) around Bullecourt.